suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 font sizes.
 You may also notice that different browsers have slight variations in these styles.

-To work around these variations developers have shared some `CSS` files that _normalize_ the styles between browsers.
+To work around these variations, developers have shared some `CSS` files that _normalize_ the styles between browsers.
 These settings are shared for us to use.
 The project we will use to normalize CSS between browsers has this to say: